 The Banking Supervision (Bailiwick of Guernsey) Law, 1994 (the "BSL") provides that no person shall in the Bailiwick accept a deposit in the course of carrying on, whether in Guernsey or elsewhere, a deposit-taking business except under the authority of and in accordance with the conditions of a license granted by the GFSC.
 Butterfield Bank (Guernsey) Limited holds a license under the BSL.
 In order to be granted a license, a company's business must be carried on with prudence, integrity, professional skills and in a manner which will not tend to bring the Bailiwick into disrepute.
-The business must also adhere to codes, principles, rules and instructions issued from time to time.
+The business must also be directed by at least two individuals who are resident in the Bailiwick of Guernsey with appropriate standing and experience and sufficiently independent of each other.
+Businesses must also adhere to codes, principles, rules and instructions issued from time to time.